-- the underlying geometry and symmetry of the Land Axis, reinforced by the plantings, memorials, hard landscaping and road system; - the sweeping vistas along the Land Axis especially in both directions to Old and new Parliament House and the Australian War Memorial.
+- the underlying geometry of the Land Axis, reinforced by the plantings, memorials, hard landscaping and road system; - the sweeping vistas along the Land Axis especially in both directions to Old Parliament House and the Australian War Memorial.
 The central part of the Land Axis corridor will be kept spatially open and free of structures, trees, visual or other impediments.
 The large scale of these views will be conserved; and - the character of the treescape.
 The general aim will be to maintain tree plantings to continue an evergreen framework.

-The following specific landscape features of Anzac Parade will also be conserved:
+The following specific landscape features of Anzac Parade will be conserved:

-- respect and conserve associations; - conserve the general form and character of the Parade; - conserve the mass tree planting of eucalypts in rows, to retain the character of the tall, dense bank of evergreen native foliage; - conserve the use of the crushed red brick paving; - conserve the mass shrub beds planted with Hebe species; - conserve and continue the use of regularly spaced landscape 'rooms' for the location of memorials; and - future memorials or changes to existing memorials will be wholly contained within the landscape rooms.
+respect and conserve associations;

+- conserve the general form and character of the Parade; - conserve the mass tree planting of Eucalypts in rows, to retain the character of the tall, dense bank of evergreen native foliage; - conserve the use of the crushed red brick paving; - conserve the pattern of shrub beds planted with Hebe species; - conserve and continue the use of regularly spaced landscape 'rooms' for the location of memorials; and - future memorials will be wholly contained within the landscape rooms.